SigLino: Efficient Multi-Teacher Distillation for Agglomerative Vision Foundation Models: Experiments

 \textbf{Implementation details:} We train on four nodes with eight A100 GPUs each, using sequence packing (up to 16 images per sequence) and a per-rank batch size of 24.
-Our AMoE student is an 18-layer MoE (0.3B active, 0.6B total parameters) with 28 experts, 6 active experts, and 768 dimensions per layer, distilled in two stages: Stage 1, up to 256×256 pixels per image for 50k steps, and Stage 2, up to 768×768 for 90k steps.
-For grounding tasks, AMoE uses a 12-layer MoE (0.2B active, 0.5B total parameters per modality) with 28 experts per modality (6 active) and 8 shared experts (2 active), a hidden dimension of 512.
-Its vision experts are distilled in one stage directly on the mixed-resolution corpus, up to 768×768, for 42k steps.
+Our SigLino student is an 18-layer MoE (0.3B active, 0.6B total) with 28 experts (6 active) and 768 dimensions, distilled in two stages: Stage 1 to 256×256 for 50k steps, Stage 2 to 768×768 for 90k steps.
+Alongside our main MoE model, we also train a dense counterpart (SigLino-Dense, 0.6B, replacing MoE layers with standard FFN) and an ultra-sparse MoE variant (SigLino-MoE-Sparse, top-2 of 28 experts, 0.15B active), all using the same training recipe, to study the efficiency–performance trade-off.